 For a rustic dessert, try it as shown here, in a crisp.
 But there are many variations on this theme.

 CRANBERRY APPLE PIE For a pie filling, follow the same recipe, it just needs some extra thickening.
-Use three tablespoons of corn or potato starch for thickening, fill an unbaked pie shell, cover with the topping and bake at 375F for about an hour.
+Use three tablespoons of corn or potato starch for thickening, fill an unbaked pie shell, cover with the topping and bake at 375F/190C for about an hour.
 Let set for several hours before serving, stays fresh for two or three days.